 This new R-2 design is based partly upon decorticator machines built for other crops, such as banana, pineapple, sisal and palm.
 Hemp patents from the 1940's 1950's and 1960's were included in the design; updated with modern CAD design and material specifications.
 Advances made over the past seventy years are significant when it comes to building farm equipment to handle hemp crops.

-Final decorticator machine-head system is being built into a self contained 40' unit that includes all critical functions: power, input, processing, throughput, dust control & waste handling.
-Additional off-the-shelf bale rippers and baling equipment complete an installation.
+Final decorticator machine-head system is being built into a self-contained 40' "high cube" shipping container unit that includes all critical functions: power, input, processing, throughput, dust control & waste handling.
+Additional baling equipment will complete an automated installation.
 This is a semi-portable unit designed to be run outdoors.